prosyslab/flip/README.md

 ```
 $ ./build.sh
 ```
-The above command will install all the dependencies and Flip.
+The above command will install all the dependencies and build Flip.

 <!-- ## Running benchmark docker